Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Related Work

-\paragraph{Modeling for multilingual NER} Several works have explored the task of NER outside of English.
-The earliest among them revolve around building language-independent methods that capture linguistic information in an unsupervised manner and then applying that knowledge downstream using a small amount of supervised training data~\citep[\textit{inter alia}]{cucerzan-yarowsky-1999-language, lample-etal-2016-neural}.
+Several works have explored the task of NER outside of English.
+The earliest build language-independent methods ~\citep[\textit{inter alia}]{cucerzan-yarowsky-1999-language, lample-etal-2016-neural}.
 Cross-lingual techniques have also emerged to transfer information between languages, especially from high- to low-resource languages~\citep{ruder-etal-2019-unsupervised} or combining model and data transfer across languages~\citep{wu-etal-2020-unitrans}.
-Currently, the standard paradigm for multilingual NER involves finetuning or prompting multilingual language models~\citep[e.g.,][]{wu-dredze-2020-languages, muennighoff-etal-2023-crosslingual}.
+Currently, the standard paradigm for multilingual NER involves finetuning or prompting multilingual language models~\citep[e.g.,][]{wu-dredze-2020-languages, muennighoff-etal-2023-crosslingual}. \shortname{} supports these modeling efforts by providing gold-standard annotations across various languages.

-The \shortname{} project offers support to these modeling efforts by providing gold-standard annotations across a variety of languages.
-We also include experiments finetuning XLM-R\textsubscript{Large}~\citep{conneau-etal-2020-unsupervised} on UNER as a baseline reference point for future modeling work on this data.